Shanmus4/Calevent/README.md

 - **Timezone is detected only via browser settings (Intl API); no location or device permissions needed**
 - **Safe for public repo: no secrets, no user data, no analytics, all dependencies up to date**

+## Final Security & Privacy Audit (2025-04-23)
+- All secrets, API keys, and sensitive config are stored in `.env.local` (never committed)
+- `.env.local` is gitignored and never pushed to GitHub
+- No user data is ever stored, logged, or tracked
+- No analytics, geolocation, camera, or microphone permissions are ever requested
+- All event extraction and file parsing is in-memory and ephemeral
+- All calendar links and .ics files are generated client-side for privacy
+- All dependencies are up-to-date and reviewed for safety
+- Project is safe for public/open source repo

+## Project Completion
+- All planned features, privacy, and security requirements are complete
+- All UI/UX, API, and core functionality are implemented and tested
+- See `PLANNING.md` and `TASK.md` for full checklist
+- Project is ready for public use and open source distribution

 ## Getting Started

 ### 1. Clone the Repository